zshuangyan/impala-memory-predictor/settings_explanation.md

 if NEED_CERTIFICATE=False, set to ''

 #### SERVER_PORT
-IML-Predictor is a web application, which need a port number
+IML-Predictor is a web application, which needs a port number

 #### ImpalaConstants
 - Host: Impala instance address